laurenqiu/100-days-of-code/log.md

 The *Command Line Basics* have always been a daunting task for me.
 I've tried various sources previously with no avail.
 Finally at this phase of my life I make some progress with it.
 At least I've followed through the majority of the material and is able to expriment with those commands, its variation and different usages.

+### Day 8: June 28, 2024

+**Today's Progress**: (1) Review Git basics and read through all the recommended materials; (2) Going through the Git setup process again by following the standard procecss on my terminal, just in case I may have miss some steps or set up inproperly when I last set up Git on my PC; (3) Create repositories and edit them following the recommended process.

+**Thoughts**: Now I know I can type **`code .`** in the terminal to open the current working directory in VSCode, instead of going to the VSCode and then open the folder I need to work on through GUI.
+This just saves a lot of time and is more fun to work with.

+But learning the common commands for terminal and setting up Git is still one of the most daunting things I can think of when learning programming, because it requires a lot of patience.
+Although I have learned about some of these before, I still stick to the tutorials just in case I get something missed in my previous studies.

+It turns out I have learnt a lot through this process.
+I have not only pick up the concepts I had forgotten but also learned new ones that I hadn't been exposed to before.
+Hard work paid off, although it is not easy to get through all of this all at once.

+Anyway, I have gotten through this and can finally jump into the actual programming languages in my next step.